nginx & Tor

 Configure nginx for run-time

 In a text-editor, open up ~/nginx/conf/nginx.conf.
-To execute nginx - as a non-root user, the webserver needs to run on 127.0.0.1 (localhost), bound to a non-privileged port - typically 8080.
-However, any un-used, non-privileged port will work.
-Search for the "server {...}" block, and add the bolded entry below.
+To execute nginx - as a non-root user, the webserver should run on 127.0.0.1 (localhost), bound to the http-alt port - 8080.
+Search for and edit the "listen" entry.

 worker_processes 1;